SyndemicsLab/hep-ce/README.md

 ```

 ## Model Flow Structure
+This recapitulation of `HEP-CE` iterates across timesteps and events rather than over person lives, as past versions did.
+Each timestep (month), the simulated population is subjected to discrete "events".

-At the top level, the model will be broken down into three categories of events:
+At the top level, the model is broken down into three categories of events:

 1. Person-Level Events
 2. Clinical Events